marfarma/repo_man/README.md

 You'll need a UNIX or UNIX-like server to run Repo Man.
 This server should have your preferred Ruby on Rails frontend stack (we use Apache with Passenger), access to a database, sudo, and your repository-creating scripts mentioned in the last section.

+Repo Man requires Rails 2.3.
+If you remove the frozen `vendor/rails` directory for any reason, make sure you have Rails 2.3 available in some other way.

 In the `config` directory, you'll need to copy or rename `database.yml-sample` and `site.yml-sample` to remove the `-sample` suffix. `database.yml` is just like any other Rails app, but `site.yml` deserves some explanation:

 * `git_host`: The host where your Git repositories reside.
 It should permit ssh connections for all developers.